kiritoInd/RAG_over_LLM_for_pdf_ChatBot_Free/Readme.md

 1. Open your web browser and navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 2. Upload your Pdf file
 3. Enter your query in the input box and submit.
-4. The chatbot will process your query and display the results (The result be provide with the top kth similar queries results change the value of k according to your need ).
+4. The chatbot will process your query and display the results.
 5. You can ask follow up quetion

 ## Contributing